-DLR was looking for new applications in Earth observation that address climate and the mapping of the environment.
-Ideas for using Earth observation for sustainable energy management - be it in generation, distribution, and/or consumption - were especially welcome.
+DLR was looking for new applications in Earth observation that address climate change and the mapping of the environment.
+Sustainable energy management and human health aspects are often related to environmental conditions.
+Along with general environmental management, ideas for the generation, distribution, and/or consumption of energy - as well as the monitoring and/or management of health and welfare effects observed using remote sensing data - were thus especially welcome.

-Innovative ways to link remote-sensing-based products and services with user needs were encouraged.
-The ideas submitted should also describe a real implementation scenario that includes the general public and/or potential commercial benefits.
+Entrants were encouraged to submit innovative ways to link remote-sensing-based products and services with user needs.
+The ideas could also describe a real-world implementation scenario that includes the general public and/or potential commercial benefits.

-The winner will receive a cash prize of EUR 5,000.
+- The winner will be rewarded with a cash prize of EUR 5,000.

-- Copernicus relevance (significance of the use of satellite data for realization, added value through Copernicus)
+- Copernicus relevance (significance of the use of satellite data for realisation, added value through Copernicus)

 - Technological feasibility

-- User acceptance (benefits to users and/or the general public, short time to get idea into practical use)
+- User acceptance (benefits to users and/or the general public, short path to practical use)

-DLR is Germany's national research center for aeronautics and space.
-DLR also hosts the Earth Observation Center (EOC), which comprises the German Remote Sensing Data Center (DFD) and the Remote Sensing Technology Institute (IMF).
-The EOC works in all fields related to the development of algorithms and data analysis systems, as well as in the practical implementation of Earth observation applications and services - from satellite data capture and near-real-time services to disaster monitoring and environmental mapping.
-As such, the EOC is involved in many aspects of Copernicus design, implementation, and operations.
-In determining the focal points of its research, DLR is to a large extent guided by the demand for innovative products and services developed in close cooperation with industry.
+The Earth Observation Center (EOC) of the German Aerospace Center (DLR) comprises the German Remote Sensing Data Center (DFD) and the Remote Sensing Technology Institute (IMF).
+The EOC works in all fields related to the development of algorithms and data analysis systems, as well as in the practical implementation of Earth observation applications and services - from satellite data reception and near-real-time services to disaster monitoring and environmental mapping.
+As such, the EOC is involved in many aspects of Copernicus's design, implementation, and operations.
+In determining the focal points of its research, DLR is to a large extent guided by the demand for innovative products and services developed in close cooperation with industry entities.
 It also invests in promising technologies and offers its research and development capacities to partners for their own use.